The easiest way to get an ESA Letter

 60 second survey

-Answer a few questions about your needs.
+Answer a few questions about your mental health concerns.

 2